My new book about emperor penguins! Get a copy at Barnes and Noble by clicking here.

-As a Lecturer of Antarctic Marine Science in Te Kura Aronukurangi (School of Earth & Environment) at Te Whare Wānanga o Waitaha (University of Canterbury), Aotearoa New Zealand - I focus on interdisciplinary tools, such as GIS and high-resolution satellite imagery, to study spatial and population dynamics of penguins, seals, & cougars - species facing substantial conservation challenges as both the physical and social environments change across the world.
+As a Senior Lecturer of Antarctic Marine Science in Te Kura Aronukurangi (School of Earth & Environment) at Te Whare Wānanga o Waitaha (University of Canterbury), Aotearoa New Zealand - I focus on interdisciplinary tools, such as GIS and high-resolution satellite imagery, to study spatial and population dynamics of penguins, seals, & cougars - species facing substantial conservation challenges as both the physical and social environments change across the world.

 I am also a science communicator and believe that making science accessible by being approachable is key to public engagement and science comprehension.
 Welcome!

 At Canada's "meeting of the minds", Michelle provides a new look at how we think about emperor penguins - and what it means for science and conservation in the Southern Ocean.

 Sharing her personal story of how she stumbled upon new technologies in polar research - and how she is working with citizen scientists to learn about Weddell seals in Antarctica.